• Home

 “We’re seeing engineers find new ways to learn from and build alongside one another, in what’s really an evolution of pair programming,” the spokesperson said in a statement to Fortune.
 “Where pairing was once about working through a tough problem together, it’s now increasingly about seeing how a colleague uses these new tools and systems differently than you might, so even as more of the work shifts toward collaborating with agents, engineers keep learning from one another.
 Sharing how our own work is changing, including the hard parts, helps us build tools that best serve the people using them.”

 While Anthropic leaders like Fung said the company has adapted to challenges tech employees have faced as they increase AI use, the loneliness some tech employees are facing may shed light on a larger morale issue in a rapidly changing industry.
-There have been nearly 120,000 tech layoffs in 2026 so far, nearly equalling 2025’s total.
+There have been about 120,000 tech layoffs in 2026 so far, nearly equaling 2025’s total.
 Some of the companies driving the layoffs, including Meta, which let go of 8,000 workers this year, have cited AI as the reason behind the reductions.

 Many tech employees left unscathed by layoffs are still reeling from changes to their work, as well as the anxiety these reductions and AI advancements bring.
-On the social media site Blind, a social media platform where verified anonymous users can discuss their workplaces, tech workers lamented low morale following layoff announcements and geopolitical uncertainty, as well as a changing culture of employees becoming less critical of leadership, which they link to risks of less innovation.
+On the social media site Blind, a platform where verified anonymous users can discuss their workplaces, tech workers lamented low morale following layoff announcements and geopolitical uncertainty, as well as a changing culture of employees becoming less critical of leadership, which they link to risks of less innovation.

-“The whole mood has changed,” Sunguk Moon, cofounder and CEO of Blind, told The New York Times last month.
+“The whole mood has changed,” Sunguk Moon, cofounder and CEO of Blind, told the New York Times last month.
 “It went from personal career planning to mass anxiety.
 To users talking about how hard it is to stay motivated when they might lose their job very soon, maybe tomorrow.”

 Cracks in tech industry morale